Coordinating Conjunctions

 In English, we have seven coordinating conjunctions.
 You can see them in the list below:

-As we mentioned before, we can use coordinating conjunctions to join phrases.
-You may know that we have different types of phrases and we can use different coordinating conjunctions to join them.
+As previously mentioned, coordinating conjunctions can be used to join phrases together.
+There are different types of phrases, and we can use different coordinating conjunctions to join them.
 For example:

 The officer was talking to a crying woman and a suspicious man.